mongodb-developer/get-started-aws-cfn/README.md

 In order to execute the code example, you need to:

 * Sign up for a [MongoDB Atlas account](https://www.mongodb.com/cloud/atlas/register)
+* Skip the cluster deployment options
+* Go to Billing and add a credit card to your account
-* Create an organization-level [MongoDB Atlas Programmatic API Key](https://docs.atlas.mongodb.com/configure-api-access#programmatic-api-keys).
+* Create an organization-level [MongoDB Atlas Programmatic API Key](https://docs.atlas.mongodb.com/configure-api-access#programmatic-api-keys) with an IP Access List entry.
 The key needs `Organization Project Creator` permissions.

-Once created, run `mongocli config` and enter the Atlas API Key you just created.
+Once created, run `mongocli config` and enter the Atlas private API key you just created, along with your Atlas public API key and organization ID.

 ##  Execution Steps